Apex Season 13 Brings Newcastle, Ranked Overhaul

 Here's a quick summary of how ranked games are changing in Saviors.

 - New tier: Rookie.
 Rookie tier has no entry cost and awards no RP.
-Players cannot be demoted to this tier.
+Players can't be demoted to this tier.

 - Players can now be demoted to a lower rank if they drop below the rank threshold.
 But they'll be protected for three games after a promotion, meaning you won't immediately derank if you lose your first game or two after promotion.